Last Updated on

 Why Would You Need Apps to Rotate Videos on Android?

-One of the biggest problem many Android uses have when it comes to video is their ability to save the video correctly onto their phones.
+One of the biggest problems many Android users have when it comes to video is their ability to save the video correctly onto their phones.

-Most Android phones have very limited capability when it comes to video manipulation.
+Most Android phones have the very limited capability when it comes to video manipulation.

 And the ones that do have some sort of app installed “out of the box” often lack any sort of “orientation” capabilities.